liballeg/allegro5/README_releasing.txt

         ./misc/create_release_archives.sh 5.2.2.0

-    Typically for the first release we drop the release number, so rename the archives accordingly.

 9. Upload the source archives to github.
 Go to the releases tab, and make a new release with the tag you just created.